 One area that disability is most keenly failed by photography is the world of hidden disabilities.
 Often the modern image takes our gaze to the relatable.
 That being people using mobility aids to get around.
 This for many is the iconic view of the disability world.

-This, however, fails to represent the people with challenges you can’t see.
+This, however, fails to represent the people with challenges you cannot see.
 I am one of those people – can you see disability in me?

 So where is the photographer in all of this? – To once again quote Sontag: